 Mission

-AIA’s mission is to provide a space for people to think critically about how to make some of the biggest personal decisions of our lives– from our finances to our family structures–within the context of the climate crisis and the systemic failures that have caused it.
+Adulting in the Anthropocene (AIA)’s mission is to provide a space for people to think critically about how to make some of the biggest personal decisions of our lives– from our finances to our family structures–within the context of rising existential threats, and the systemic failures that got us here.
 Some of the most pressing themes that will be explored through community events and online resources are:

 • Personal finances: What does “financial security” mean in a world that is anything but secure?
 How can we make pragmatic and values-based choices about our financial future?